yohanalee/learnCDK/README.md

 $ cdk deploy --hotswap
 ```
 ![](images/cdk_deploy_hotswap.png)
-Note: with `cdk deploy --hotswap`, we can speed up the deployment time, instead of a CloudFormation deployment.
+Note: since we have only changed the code of a Lambda function and nothing else in CDK, we can utilise the commend `cdk deploy --hotswap` to speed up the deployment time by skipping CloudFormation and updating the affected resource directly.

-Let's go to the **AWS Lambda** console and double check if the code changes!
+Let's go to the **AWS Lambda** console and double-check if the code changes!
 ![](images/lambda_handler_updated.png)

 ## 2.2.
 Deploy API Gateway
-Next step is to add an API Gateway in front of our function.
-API Gateway will expose a public HTTP endpoint that anyone on the internet an hit with an HTTP client such as _curl_ or a web browser.
+The next step is to add an API Gateway in front of our function.
+API Gateway will expose a public HTTP endpoint that anyone on the internet can hit with an HTTP client such as _curl_ or a web browser.

 We will use Lambda proxy integration mounted to the root of the API.
-This means that any requests to any URL path will be proxied directly to our Lambda function, and the response from the function will be returned back to the user.
+This means that any requests to any URL path will be proxied directly to our Lambda function, and the response from the function will be returned to the user.

 ### 2.2.1.
 Add LambdaRestAPI Construct
 Let's add a LambdaRestApi construct to our stack.
 Here, we define an API endpoint and associated it with our Lambda function.
 In **learn_cdk/learn_cdk_stack.py**: